 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 While vehicle prices have been going up, auto loan delinquency rates have remained surprisingly low for the first two years of the pandemic.

-Why did auto loan delinquency rates remain steady?
+What kept auto loan delinquency rates steady?